 Users were able to send messages and post bulletin board items to others in first, second, and third-degree connections - hence the name.

 7. Moveon.org was one of the first activist social media sites

 Year or period: 1998

 In 1998, Moveon.org opened for business.
-It was initially formed as an email group it began life passing around petitions opposed to the impeachment of Bill Clinton.
+It was initially formed as an email group and began life passing around petitions opposing the impeachment of Bill Clinton.

-It later went on to promote general internet activism inclusive of opposing US military actions and supporting democratic candidates in the U.S. as well as fundraising.
+It later went on to promote general internet activism, such as opposing US military actions abroad, and supporting democratic candidates in the U.S., as well as fundraising.

 Whatever your political views and criticisms of the site's motives, it was a forerunner of the plethora of similar social media campaigns all across the political spectrum seen today.